 Keto hash browns taste like a traditional potato hash brown, but they're made with zucchini instead.
 These zucchini hash browns are naturally gluten-free and perfect for low carb dieters.

-These delicious zucchini hash browns are a more healthy version made with zucchini, eggs, garlic, butter and parmesan cheese.
+These delicious low carb zucchini hash browns are a more healthy and low carb version of traditional hash browns.
+They are made with zucchini, eggs, garlic, butter, parmesan cheese and salt.

 Is Zucchini Keto?

 Zucchini is a popular summer crop that has a wide range of healthy uses.
 It's a great way to get more vegetables into your diet while still being tasty.